 Boulder police arrest man accused of displaying firearm on 28th Street

 Sep.
-1—Boulder police arrested one man after he reportedly displayed a gun twice on 28th Street Wednesday afternoon.
+2—Boulder police arrested one man after he reportedly displayed a gun twice on 28th Street Wednesday afternoon.

 The initial call came in at 4 p.m.
 Wednesday about a man who displayed a gun near 28th and Walnut streets.